Extreme gaps between eigenvalues of random matrices: Introduction

 is an integrable system.
 More precisely, after the change of variables

 the differential equation takes the Lax pair form

 where

 In particular and importantly, the spectrum of $T(t)$ does not depend on time.
-Moser proved that $\overset{.}{x}_k(t)=\lambda_k+\o(1)$, $x_k(t)=\lambda_k t+\mu_k+\o(1)$ as $t\to\infty$, with $\lambda_1<\dots<\lambda_n$.
+Moser proved that $\dot{x}_k(t)=\lambda_k+\o(1)$, $x_k(t)=\lambda_k t+\mu_k+\o(1)$ as $t\to\infty$, with \mbox{$\lambda _1<\cdots<\lambda_n$}.
 This implies that $b_k(t)$ converges to $0$, hence $T$ converges to a diagonal matrix, whose entries give the eigenvalues of $M=T(0)$.
-Deift \cite{DeiftOpenPbs} asked about the speed of convergence of the Toda flow till its equilibrium.
+Deift~\cite{DeiftOpenPbs} asked about the speed of convergence of the Toda flow till its equilibrium.
 More precisely, for a given $\epsilon>0$, what is the necessary time $t$ such that $b_k(t)<\epsilon$ for all $1\leq k\leq n-1$?
 As

 the speed of convergence to the spectrum is governed by the minimal gap between eigenvalues.
-A good choice for a {\it typical} Hermitian matrix is a matrix from the $\Gue$, with independent (up to symmetry) complex Gaussian entries (of variance 2 on the diagonal, 1 elsewhere).
-From Corollary \ref{cor:smallestGUE}, the minimal gap for such matrices is of order For a given required precision $\epsilon$, the Toda flow time necessary to evaluate the eigenvalues is expected to grow as $n^{5/6}$ with the dimension\footnote{Note that more precise estimates would need the asymptotics of $\mu_k-\mu_{k+1}$ as a function of $n$}.
+A good choice for a \textit{typical} Hermitian matrix is a matrix from the $\Gue$, with independent (up to symmetry) complex Gaussian entries (of variance~2 on the diagonal, 1 elsewhere).
+From Corollary~\ref{corsmallestGUE}, the minimal gap for such matrices is of order

+For a given required precision $\epsilon$, the Toda flow time necessary to evaluate the eigenvalues is expected to grow as $n^{5/6}$ with the dimension.\footnote{Note that more precise estimates would need the asymptotics of $\mu_k-\mu_{k+1}$ as a function of $n$.}